drcall/transbient/README.md

-# Transbient - An Ambient Transportation Solution for UVA Students
+# Transbient - HooHacks 2022
-Project for Hoo Hacks 2022
+An ambient transportation solution for UVA students